To submit your Community Event, click here.

 Circles Children Center, Chico | Shasta Childrens Center, Chico

 The Inspire School of Arts & Sciences was hit hard in 2018 by Camp Fire with over 50% of families affected, causing the school's poverty level to rise to 45%.
 The COVID-19 pandemic broke out and caused more loss of income for Inspire families.
-Help launch the critical campaign, even a small amount makes a difference!

 Red Bluff residents helping possible struggling Red Bluff restaurants meet their normal weekly expectation to remain open.
 Red Bluff restaurants sharing their menus, specials and services (dine in, take out, drive through or deliver.